 Will you play or create?

 Project Spark is a game that heavily focuses on choices and creativity.
-Its all about the player, or the Creator and allows you, if you have the know-how to create or re-create amazing games.
-It was released as a free to play game, but in order to access a lot of the features you have to pay.
+Its all about the player or creator, and allows you, if you have the know-how to create or re-create amazing games.
+Project Spark was released as a free-to-play game, but in order to access many of its features, you have to pay.

 The game is split into two sections.
 Play and Create.
 Playing allows you to play thousands of community games and also the episodic adventure of the games Champions.
 Scarlett the Ranger, Karlsnor the Goblin, Avalon the Druid and Haakon the Knight with each champion having their own unique set of abilities.